sbmlteam/sbmlteam.github.io/site/content/software/jsbml/jsbml-docs/_index.md

 The JSBML User's Guide is the best introduction to using JSBML.
 This guide includes a general introduction to working with SBML using JSBML and the documentation on the differences between JSBML and [libSBML](/software/libsbml).
 {{% /blurb %}}

-{{% blurb title="Class diagram" icon="project-diagram" link="https://github.com/sbmlteam/jsbml/raw/master/doc/common/img/FullTypeHierarchy.pdf" %}}
+{{% blurb title="Java class diagram" icon="project-diagram" link="https://github.com/sbmlteam/jsbml/raw/master/doc/common/img/FullTypeHierarchy.pdf" %}}
 The diagram of the JSBML class hierarchy provides an overview of the object classes in JSBML.
 {{% /blurb %}}